How to Negotiate a Pay Rise in 2026: A Step-by-Step Guide

 What to Do If They Say No

-A “no” to an immediate pay rise doesn’t have to be the end.
 Ask what specifically would need to change for a salary review to happen — then agree a timeline and hold them to it.
-If the answer is vague or non-committal, this is important information about whether you’re valued.
-Many professionals find that an external offer — even if you’d prefer to stay — is the most effective way to get a serious conversation about pay.
+Many professionals find that an external offer — even if you’d prefer to stay — is the most effective way to get a serious pay conversation.

 Salary Negotiation FAQ